“Dammit! I don’t get this guy”, I said as I slammed the door. I wondered out loud to my wife if I’d made a wrong career decision.

 In closing, may I get personal with you for a moment and ask a few provocative questions?:

-- Do you have a desire to live a significant life, one that matters?
+- Do you have a desire to live a meaningful life, one that matters?
 If so, why?

 - What do you need to do to shift from a success mindset to a “Significance Mindset”?
 What actions will you take?